By: Rebecca Guerriero with commentary from Avinoam Baruch, Camilo Fernández Lopera, Supriya Krishnan, and Nathaniel Tan

 Make Space for the Next Generation

-Camilo Fernández Lopera, Columbia
+Camilo Fernández Lopera, Colombia

 Throughout the world, disaster risk is highly dynamic.
 As generations change, and with that, their ideas, it is important to bring new generations to the UR to introduce young people to senior professionals in disaster risk management.
 The interdisciplinary generational exposure is very important to ensure the future of disaster risk management specialists.